phseiff/phseiff.github.io/README.md

   There are, of course, some details here, in which I'd like to further dive:

-  * **Splitting the input of the website builder and the actual website code into separate repositories:**
+  * *Splitting the input of the website builder and the actual website code into separate repositories*:

     I really want people to see my website's code and potentially profit from it, as well as get attention for it wherever possible (hehe), so my website's code and parts of its website builder are in a public GitHub repository.
     The markdown files that describe my essays, as well as the html-files immediately generated from them, as well as my RSS feed, are of course also accessible by anyone, because (a) they are embedded into my website, and (b) they are completely hosted, including every bit of code;